NetzwergX/netzwergx.github.io/_posts/2012-08-29-group-posts-by-month-and-year-jekyll.md

 title: Group posts by month and year in jekyll
 tags: [jekyll, github, github-pages, jtt]
 categories: [Jekyll]
-excerpt: This article describes the technique used in this blog to display posts grouped by month and year in jekyll, most prominently seen in the widget in the sidebar.
+excerpt: This article describes the technique used in this blog to display posts grouped by month and year in jekyll, most prominently seen in the widget within the sidebar.
 No plugin is required for this.
 ---
 _If you are just interested in the synopsis and source code, jump to the bottom of the page_.

-A common problem many people face when writing their page with jekyll is to display a timeline or archive widget which shows posts grouped by month and year, which is common for most blogs.
+A common problem many people face when writing their page with jekyll is to display a timeline or archive widget, which shows posts grouped by month and year, quite common for most blogs.

-The most widely used approach is to write a jekyll plugin for that, but since i wanted to build my page on GitHub directly, that was not an option.
-So i started building a solution in pure jekyll, that is based around `{% raw %}{% assign key = value %}{% endraw %}`.
+The most widely used approach is to write a jekyll plugin for that, but as I wanted to build my page directly on GitHub, that was not an option.
+So I started building a solution in pure jekyll, which is based around `{% raw %}{% assign key = value %}{% endraw %}`.

 Conception
 ----------
-Since i am in the habit of giving things thought before i start, i took a pen & paper and made a general concept of how this should work.
+Since I am in the habit of giving things a thorough thought before starting, I took pen & paper and made a general concept of how this should work.

 ###HTML markup
-First of all i laid out the result i wanted to achieve in HTML.
+First of all I have laid out the result I wanted to achieve in HTML.
 Since this is a grouped list, using nested lists was the semantic correct approach.
 This is pretty straight forward:

 		<ul>